 NOTE: You must be a current 2013-2014 (not a temporary) member of SCMS and your paper must have been accepted for the 2014 Seattle conference in order to apply for the waivers or grants.

-To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form by Wednesday, December 18, 13 (5pm CT).
+To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form (The form is now closed for the 2014 Seattle conference) by Wednesday, December 18, 13 (5pm CT).
 Note: please do not submit more than one application.

 Travel grant and registration waiver winners and non-winners will be notified by January 6, 2014 in order to meet the January 17, 2014 early conference registration deadline.